yhayat1/python-labs/Cloud-Automation/AWS/README.md

 ## 🚀 What You'll Learn

-By completing these labs, you’ll gain practical experience in:
+By completing these labs, you'll gain practical experience in:
 - Automating compute, storage, and networking services
 - Managing permissions and security policies
 - Deploying serverless applications and event-based infrastructure